rondevera/twig/README.md

     GitHub URL: https://github.com/myname/myproject
     # Also opens a browser window (OS X only).

-If you're working on an issue for a GitHub repository, you can also use the `gh-update` subcommand:
+If you're working on an issue for a GitHub repository, the `gh-update` subcommand syncs issue statuses with GitHub:

     $ git checkout add-feature
     Switched to branch 'add-feature'.